“blessed be the name of Jehovah.” His blessing of God’s name was unconditional, irrespective of context, and without reason.

-In the past I thought those who always had meetings, read the, worked for the Lord and practiced good behavior, such as helping orphans, widows and the old, relieving the poor and so on were the true followers of God, and that those who knew some doctrines and talked about their small testimonies at the gatherings were also the true ones. … However, I found: Even though many believers had meetings and read the Bible, they lost faith in God when meeting difficulties or financial hardship and didn’t believe in God any longer when encountering trials; some believers had some energy when pastors gave sermons, but lost it when suffering some frustration or failure; they followed if spurred by others, but if there was no one to spur them they failed to have gatherings normally, turned away from and didn’t follow God….
+In the past I thought those who always had meetings, read the Bible, worked for the Lord and practiced good behavior, such as helping orphans, widows and the old, relieving the poor and so on were the true followers of God, and that those who knew some doctrines and talked about their small testimonies at the gatherings were also the true ones. … However, I found: Even though many believers had meetings and read the Bible, they lostwhen meeting difficulties or financial hardship and didn’t believe in God any longer when encountering trials; some believers had some energy when pastors gave sermons, but lost it when suffering some frustration or failure; they followed if spurred by others, but if there was no one to spur them they failed to have gatherings normally, turned away from and didn’t follow God….
 How did these happen?
 What should we do to truly follow God?
 Later, I read a spiritual book on the internet.
 Only then did I realize that the true followers of God must meet the minimum of three aspects.

 1. Always Reading God’s Word, Being Thirsty for Understanding God’s Word and for Gaining Truth as Our Life

-If we want to truly follow God, we should always read, not stray from God’s word in whatever circumstances at any time, and behave ourselves according to God’s word.
+If we want to truly follow God, we should always read God’s word, not stray from God’s word in whatever circumstances at any time, and behave ourselves according to God’s word.
 After experiencing much God’s work, we will get some knowledge of God’s word, be able to touch God’s will in our experience, take God’s word as our life and live totally by God’s word.
-Regardless of whatever we encounter, if we can act in accordance with God’s will, we will gain .
+Regardless of whatever we encounter, if we can act in accordance with God’s will, we will gain real life.
 Taking “being honest” for example, when something related to our interests occurs to us, a war starts within us, “Do I tell lies or the truth?”
 After praying several times, we just forsake our interests and speak the truth.
 Though we act as an honest person on this matter, it doesn’t represent that we can act in many circumstances.
 After a few years of experience, we will be able to speak honestly without prayer, and will have a feeling of pain and reproach inside for lying.
 After getting along with us for a period of time, when the people around us and brothers and sisters can trust in us, and treat us as an honest person, it will mean that we are living relying on God’s word.
 This confirms the word in the Bible, “If you continue in my word, then are you my disciples indeed” (John 8:31).

 2. Submitting To God Truly in Any Circumstance at Any Time